Five No Screen Time Options to Stimulate Communication

 Tracks in the Snow by Wong Herbert Yee suits 1st and 2nd graders.
 It aids in teaching irregular past tense verbs.
 I decided to create a list using sentences with present tense verbs from the story.
 Kids take turns changing verbs to past tense, earning animal track cards or tokens for correct answers.
 The person with the most tracks or tokens wins!
 You can grab your list here for Tracks in the Snow:

-The Missing Mitten Mystery
+Improve reading comprehension with The Missing Mitten Mystery

 My next book, The Missing Mitten Mystery by Steven Kellogg is a funny story about a little girl who retraces her steps outside in search of a missing mitten.
 I found this book by Scholastic for a quarter at my local library sale!
 Moreover, I needed a lesson for some 3rd graders that focused on simple comprehension questions following a short reading, and this book fit the bill!
 If you can find this book at your local library or bookstore, then you can use these comprehension questions!